-The smoke-free initiative was launched at the Gold Coast Campus on 26 February 2018, the Coffs Harbour Campus on 3 April 2018 with the Lismore Campus following later in 2018.
+The smoke-free initiative was launched at the Gold Coast Campus on 26 February 2018, the Coffs Harbour Campus on 3 April 2018 with the Lismore Campus following on 25 June 2018.

 A variety of methods will be used to raise awareness, including:

 - social media, bulletin items and emails to students and employees